Álvar Núñez Cabeza de Vaca: Return to America

 During Cabeza de Vaca's absence, Irala had stirred up resistance to his rule and capitalized on political rivalries.
 Scholars widely agree that Cabeza de Vaca had an unusually sympathetic attitude towards the Native Americans for his time.
-The elite settlers in modern Argentina, known as encomenderos, generally did not agree with his enlightened conduct toward the Natives; they wanted to use them for labor.
+The elite settlers in modern Argentina, known as encomenderos, generally did not agree with his enlightened conduct toward the Natives; they wanted to use them for labour.
 Because he lost elite support, and Buenos Aires was failing as a settlement, not attracting enough residents, Martínez de Irala arrested Cabeza de Vaca in 1544 for poor administration.
 The former explorer was returned to Spain in 1545 for trial.

 Although he was eventually exonerated, Cabeza de Vaca never returned to South America.
 He wrote an extensive report on the Río de la Plata colony in South America, strongly criticizing the conduct of Martínez de Irala.
 The report was bound with his earlier La Relación and published under the title Comentarios (Commentary).
 He died in Jerez de la Frontera or Valladolid on an uncertain date, although there are no surviving records of him after 19 May 1559.